mpessotto-endpoint/end-point-blog/2025/07/a-rusty-web.md

 ---
 author: "Marco Pessotto"
 date: 2025-07-24
 title: "A rusty web?
-An excursion"
+An excursion of a Perl guy into the Rust land"
 tags:
  - web
  - rust